Camellia is another winter-blooming shrub and certain cultivars will drape themselves with their most beautiful gems in the heart of winter.

 White Camellia and snow by Boy Wakanmuri under © CC BY 2.0

-Camellia twigs by Kim Jin Soon under Pixabay license
+Camellia twigs (also on social media) by Kim Jin Soon under Pixabay license

 Winter’s end Camellia by Lydia Wang under Pixabay license